-Pages 21-23 of this workbook have several charts that are useful when working through the stitching exercises on pages 8-20.
+Pages 23-25 of this workbook have several charts that are useful when working through the stitching exercises on pages 8-20.
 Stitch numbers, presser feet, and machine functions are listed for all BERNINA and bernette models.
 This will help you determine if your machine can be used for the exercise and it will make it faster for you to locate particular stitches.
-Each stitch exercise page has a graphic of the stitch(es) used so you can quickly find it on the chart and on your machine.
+Each stitch exercise page has a graphic of the stitch(es) used so you can guickly find it on the chart and on your machine.

 Each page that has a stitching exercise ends with a "Sew How" box.
 This mini-quiz will let you test your knowledge and review the points the exercise is covering.
 Taking the class is just the first step.
-Using the information on a fairly regular basis will help make it become part of your sewing skill set and before long it becomes something you don't even have to think about as you use your BERNINA machine.
+Using the information on a fairly regular basis will help make it become part of your sewing skill set and before long it becomes something you don't even have to thing about.